-In the gene expression dataset (i.e., human) that molecular activities of the factor of interest on individual samples are to be estimated, the orthologs of the signature genes were first identified and grouped based on the directionality of the signature genes.
-The T-scores of individual samples in the dataset were calculated by a normal t-statistics from these two groups of measurements to derive a single number as a quantitative surrogate of molecular activities of interest.
-Specimens with T-scores larger than 0, which share a similar signature gene expression profile from the model system, were classified as having gene signature activities and vice versa.
+In the gene expression dataset (i.e., human) of which the molecular activities of the factor of interest on individual samples are to be estimated, the orthologs of the signature genes are first identified and grouped based on the directionality of the signature genes.
+The T-Scores of individual samples in the dataset are derived from a t-test between the two groups of measurements to compose a single number as a quantitative surrogate of molecular activities of interest.
+Samples with T-Scores larger than 0, which share a similar signature gene expression profile from the model system, were classified as having gene signature activities and vice versa.

-As an example using this SEMIPs application, users can upload (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest (e.g. Human Sig.xlsx) and (2) A gene expression data matrix that consists of gene expression profiles in a given context (e.g. HumanArray2Shiny.xlsx) located under “/app_installation_dir/testData/t-score/”.
-Once the uploads are complete, top few lines of data will be visible for preview (Figure 2).
-For illustration purposes, we provide both mouse signature (e.g., Mouse Sig.xlsx) and human signature files.
-After the proper matched specie is selected, T-scores will be calculated by clicking the green “Go!” button.
-The top 10 rows of the T-scores will be shown for preview.
-The users are encouraged to download the T-Scores for further analysis.
-Since T-Scores are calculated from two-side T-test, the corresponding p-values are also reported (the second column in T-Scores results shown in Figure 2).
+As an example of how to use the SEMIPs app, uwe provide: 1) a list of human gene signature in Entrez gene symbol format (Human Sig.xlsx) and 2) a data matrix of human gene expression profiles (HumanArray2Shiny.xlsx) located under “/app_installation_dir/testData/t-score/”.
+Once the data files are uploaded, the top few lines of data are visible for preview (Figure 2).
+As an additional example, we also provide the mouse signature genes (Mouse Sig.xlsx) and homologus human signature file.
+After the species is properly matched by selection, the T-Scores will be calculated by clicking the green “Go!” button.
+The top 10 rows of the T-Scores will be shown for preview.
+The usercan download the T-Scores for further analysis.
+Since the T-Scores are calculated from a two-side t-test, the corresponding p-values are also reported (the second column in T-Scores results shown in Figure 2).

-Flexible Structural Equation Modeling
+Structural Equation Modeling